 Globalization has reversed.
 We avoided a major global deflation in 2018, but the rescue of banks was at the expense of the middle classes.
 We have lost the citizens of democracies.
 Today, the growth cycle is at the end of its course, even if it has been artificially prolonged in the United States by tax cuts.

-Financial risk is on the rise: $250 billion in public and private debt and bubbles that have been rebuilt.
+Financial risk is growing: $250 billion in public and private debt and bubbles that have been rebuilt.
 Geopolitical and political risks are on the rise with the confrontation between China and the United States and the rise of populism in democracies.

 It is clear that the reversal of the world will continue with the rise of the southern middle classes, which are important customers for you, and the shift of capitalism towards Asia.
 Asia-Pacific now accounts for 50% of global GDP.

 We have four major cycles coming to an end: the cycle of the West's monopoly over world history, the cycle of US leadership, 45's end to world order and the end of liberal globalization.
-This does not mean that globalization will not continue, but it will be restructured into large regional blocks.
+This does not mean that globalization will come to an end, but it will be restructured into large regional blocks.

 Europe is becoming an economic adjustment variable in this struggle between the great empires.
 Concretely: 1% growth in Europe compared to 2.6% in the United States, 6.2% in China and 7% in India.
-In addition, the Chinese market is closing with the Mid-China 2025 plan and the technological war with the United States.
+In addition, the Chinese market is closing with the Made in China 2025 strategy and the technological war with the United States.

 Europe was the leading communications market in 2000.
-It has lost everything today.
-We only have 12 European companies left in the top 100 global capitalizations, compared to 28 a decade ago.
+Today it has lost everything.
+We only have 12 European companies left in the top 100 global capitalizations; a decade ago that figure was 28.